sunfarm/macos-setup/README.md

 @TODO: put the following in another place to keep this focused just on Mac setup.

 ### Read
-NOTE: I have added affiliate links because they exist and therefor it is dumb not to use them.
-This list would be exactly the same without them.
+NOTE: I have added affiliate links because they exist.

 [Audible](https://amzn.to/2TEgNNO)
 If you don't have an Audible subscription, I also really think you should get one.
 If will give you something to do while driving or at the gym.
 If you don't commute and don't go to the gym, it will give you reason to go to the gym which will increase the length/quality of your career/life.